 The Master of Business Administration program welcomes goal-oriented individuals who share our passion for public service and are committed to furthering their field and contributing positively to their community.
 For a list of eligibility requirements, visit the business administration program admissions page.

 Students can choose from a variety of courses specific to their interests in the field of business administration.
 Course topics include strategic resources management, organizational leadership, managerial finance, strategic marketing, and operations management.
 For a complete course listing, visit the business administration program page.

-Students can choose either the general MBA, which provides an enhanced breadth and depth of foundational topics in business management, or one of three concentrations: finance, organizational leadership, or project management.
+Students can choose either the general MBA, which provides an enhanced breadth and depth of foundational topics in business management, or one of five concentrations: finance, organizational leadership, project management, supply chain management and logistics, or construction management.

 The current, all-inclusive cost for the Master of Business Administration is $30,705.
 For detailed information about program costs, visit the Tuition Information page.